 Healthy Aging Coordinator

-I’m excited to be back in my hometown – taking a break from law practice and working with an organization that embodies the values and community-based spirit that I most appreciated in my previous work.
+It's great to be back in my hometown, working with an organization that embodies the values and community-based spirit that I most appreciated in my previous legal work.